 DHCP stands for Dynamic Host Control Protocol.
-The DIR-605L has a built-in DHCP server.
+The DIR-300 has a built-in DHCP server.
 The DHCP Server will automatically assign an IP address to the computers on the LAN/private network.
 Be sure to set your computers to be DHCP clients by setting their TCP/IP settings to "Obtain an IP Address Automatically."
-When you turn your computers on, they will automatically load the proper TCP/IP settings provided by the DIR-605L.
+When you turn your computers on, they will automatically load the proper TCP/IP settings provided by the DIR-300.
 The DHCP Server will automatically allocate an unused IP address from the IP address pool to the requesting computer.
 You must specify the starting and ending address of the IP address pool.

-Enable DHCP Check the box to enable the DHCP server on your Server: router.
+Enable DHCP Check the box to enable the DHCP server on Server: your router.
 Uncheck to disable this function.

-DHCP IP Enter the starting and ending IP addresses for the Address Range: DHCP server's IP assignment.
+DHCP IP Enter the starting and ending IP addresses for Address Range: the DHCP server's IP assignment.

 DHCP Lease The length of time for the IP address lease.
-Enter Time: the Lease time in minutes.
+Time: Enter the Lease time in minutes.